tdkehoe/Cloud-Functions-for-Firebase-Tutorial/README.md

 As far as I can tell that's as far as you can get in Cloud Functions with Firebase Admin SDK v10.
 You can't call a Cloud Function with `onCall` or trigger a Cloud Function with `onCreate` using Firebase Admin SDK v10 modular syntax.

+Just to confuse you, the Firestore documentation says that Web version 9 is modular and Web version 8 is namespaced, when in the Firebase Admin SDK version 10 is modular and version 9 is namespaced.

 ## Asynchronous operations with `async await` or promises

 Database operations are asynchronous.
 Structure your database calls with either `async await` or promises: